mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/release-notes/index.md

 ## Known issues and limitations

-- Auto Pool updates are slower as the number of templates increases, or large changes to the Mesos state occur, such as many apps starting or stopping.
+- Auto Pool updates become slower as the number of templates increases, or as large changes to the Mesos state occur, such as many apps starting or stopping.